-- 8.5.4 Cars in Class FIA are required to fit the lights as specified in App J Art 283.16 and FIA Technical list no 19.
-As an alternative the yellow lights specified in SSR Part II art 8.5 Yellow Lights, may also be used - 8.6 All competing vehicles must have operational and visible brake lights. - 8.7 All vehicles must have a functioning air horn or electrical hooter.
+8.5.4 Cars in Class FIA are required to fit the lights as specified in App J Art 283.16 and FIA Technical list no 19.
+As an alternative the vellow lights specified in SSR Part II art 8.5 Yellow Lights, may also be used.
+Reserved